iyobo/amala/README.md

     router?: KoaRouter; // an instance of koa-router. if not supplied, will create and add its own router to app.
     controllers: Array<string>; // glob to load all controllers e.g [__dirname + '/controllers/**/*.ts']
-    basePath?: string; // prefix for API URI versions?: Array<number | string> | object; // default: {1: true} The active versions of this API. default is {'1': true} meaning all routes will take the form /base/v1/controller/action. disableVersion?: boolean // default: false.
+    basePath?: string; // prefix for API URI

+    // default: {1: true} The active versions of this API. default is {'1': true} meaning all routes will take the form /base/v1/controller/action.
+    versions?: Array<number | string> | object;

+    // default: false.
 Set to true to prevent your API from enjoying versioning. i.e path: /api/controller/action.
-Not recommended unless you wish to handle versioning manually in each controller's basePath. initBodyParser?: boolean; // Default: false. set to true to attach a default koa-body middleware to your koa app.
-If you leave this as false, you must ensure you are attaching a body parser to your koa app somewhere before bootstrapserver is called. boomifyErrors?: boolean; // Default: true.
-Makes your boom errors better received downstream.
+    // Not recommended unless you wish to handle versioning manually in each controller's basePath. disableVersion?: boolean

+    // Default: false. set to true to attach a default koa-body middleware to your koa app.
+    // If you leave this as false, you must ensure you are attaching a body parser to your koa app somewhere before
+    // bootstrapserver is called.
+    initBodyParser?: boolean;

+    // Default: true.
+Makes your boom errors better received downstream. boomifyErrors?: boolean;
 }
 ```